Semantic Audio-Visual Navigation: Semantic Audio-Visual Navigation

 \paragraph{Semantic sounds data collection.} We use the 21 object categories defined in the ObjectGoal navigation challenge~\cite{batra_objectnav_2020} for Matterport3D environments: chair, table, picture, cabinet, cushion, sofa, bed, chest of drawers, plant, sink, toilet, stool, towel, tv monitor, shower, bathtub, counter, fireplace, gym equipment, seating, and clothes.
 All of these categories have objects that are visually present in Matterport environments.
 By rendering object-specific sounds at the locations of the Matterport objects, we obtain semantically meaningful and contextual sounds.
-For example, the \ZA{water flush sound will be associated with the toilet in the bathroom}, and the \ZA{crackling fire sound with the fireplace in the living room or the bedroom}.
-We filter out object instances that are not reachable by the navigability graph of the simulation environments, namely where the distance to the closest node is greater than 1 m. \CA{The number of remaining object instances for train/val/test is 303/46/80 on average for each object category.}
+For example, the \ZA{water flush sound will be associated with the toilet in the bathroom}, and the \ZA{crackling fire sound with the fireplace in the living room or the bedroom}. \cc{We filter out object instances that are not reachable by the navigability graph.} \CA{The number of object instances for train/val/test is 303/46/80 on average for each object category.}